Winter Tree Damage

 Cracking and Splitting Bark

 During the winter months, a tree might experience damage to the roots.
-This is more common if they are young trees.
-When soil heaving occurs, the contracting and expanding of the soil as it freezes and then begins to thaw, can push the roots out and expose them.
-Mulching during the fall months can help with this problem.
+This is more common in young trees.
+The contracting and expanding of the soil as the ground freezes and then thaws, can push shallow roots out and expose them.

 Bark Discoloration

 If the bark on your trees starts to become discolored, it could be a sign that it is suffering from a salt injury.
-When paths and roads are treated during the winter months with salt, it can be detrimental to your trees.
-Some of the symptoms of salt damage are:
+When the temperature drops and our paths and roads are treated with salt, it can be detrimental to your trees and plants.

 • Discoloration of bark